The traveling-PWN modeling attempt on the enigmatic LHAASO dumbbell-like structure: Multiwavelength and multimessenger study

-MCs provide abundant protons for inelastic interaction with CR protons, the so-called p-p interactions, which can result in high-energy $\gamma-$ray and neutrino emission \citep{de2022exploring}.
-One of the most common approaches to trace MC is to observe the $^{12}$CO J $=$ 1--0 transition at 115 GHz \citep{su2019milky}.
-The recent velocity-integrated $^{12}$CO map of entire northern sky obtained by CfA 1.2 m telescope and its twin instrument in Chile \citep{dame2022co} has been included in LAMBDA\footnote{The data can be downloaded from https://lambda.gsfc.nasa.gov/ product/foreground/fg\_wco\_dt2022\_get.html}.
-The HEALPix fits table of this $^{12}$CO map was used to obtain the $^{12}$CO distribution as MC distribution around the six sources.
-The same with Planck data processing, $\mathbf{Montage}$ toolkit was used for data conversion.
-Figure \ref{fig:3} presents the results, only the LHAASO source J0007$+$5659u seems to have a faint MC around, while the other five sources are unlikely to be associated with any significant MCs.
-These results are consistent with the Planck observation.
+MCs can provide abundant protons for the inelastic interaction with CR protons, the so-called proton-proton (p-p) interactions, which can result in high-energy $\gamma$-ray and neutrino emission \citep{de2022exploring}.
+The results of \textit{Planck} observation can be a reference of whether there exist MCs.
+However, a more accurate and efficient way to trace MCs is to observe the $^{12}$CO J $=$ 1-0 transition line at 115 GHz \citep{su2019milky}.
+We examined the moment-masked \citep{dame2011optimization} data of the recent $^{12}$CO survey covering the entire northern sky using the CfA 1.2 m telescope and its twin instrument in Chile \citep{dame2022co}.\footnote{The data is available at \url{https://lweb.cfa.harvard.edu/rtdc/CO/NorthernSkySurvey/}.} Since the six LHAASO UHE sources are located far from the Galactic plane, this $^{12}$CO survey was the only one with publicly available data we could find that directly observed the 115 GHz $^{12}$CO line, meanwhile, covering all these six sources.
+The coverage of the local standard of rest (LSR) velocity is $\pm47.1$ km s$^{-1}$ and the velocity resolution is 0.65 km s$^{-1}$.
+The angular resolution and typical noise fluctuation are 0\fdg25 and 0.18 K, respectively \citep{dame2022co}.

-The MC which might be associated with J0007$+$5659u covers a sky region of 0.7$^{\circ}$ $\times$ 1$^{\circ}$.
-Using the $^{12}$CO-to-H$_{2}$ conversion factor of 2 $\times$ 10$^{20}$ cm$^{-2}$ (K km s$^{-1}$)$^{-1}$ \citep{bolatto2013co}, the averaged H$_{2}$ column density of the MC is 1.9 $\times$ 10$^{20}$ cm$^{-2}$.
-The distance of the MC can be calculated online \footnote{http://bessel.vlbi-astrometry.org/node/378} via its Local Standard of Rest (LSR) velocity about -2 km s$^{-1}$, extracted from the raw $^{12}$CO dataset\footnote{The raw data is available on https://lweb.cfa.harvard.edu/ rtdc/CO/NorthernSkySurvey/}.
-The result is 0.7 kpc.
+The moment-masked data can be divided into 146 $^{12}$CO brightness temperature maps with different LSR velocities.
+We firstly checked each $^{12}$CO brightness temperature map and found that only the LHAASO source J0007$+$5659u appeared to have a thin MC nearby.
+The other five sources with larger galactic latitudes were unlikely to be associated with significant MCs.
+Figure \ref{fig:3} presents the LSR velocity integrated $^{12}$CO brightness temperature maps in the vicinity of the six LHAASO sources to clearly show the result, which is consistent with the \textit{Planck} observation.
+More details on data analysis are provided in Appendix \ref{subsec:co ana}.